AOF-Dev/MCinaBox/docs/README.md

 If you find problems when you run, you can check [Q&A](./Q&A.md) for that at first

 ## Instruction
-- MCinaBox is a Launcher of Minecraft Java Edition which running on the Android.
+- MCinaBox is a Launcher of Minecraft Java Edition which is on the Android.
 Its core functionality is powered by [CosineMath](Https://github.com/CosineMath)'s [BoatApp](https://github.com/AOF-Dev/BoatApp) project.

 ## Table of Contents
 - [Background](#Background)